-Best Poodle Mix for Seniors
+Popular Poodle Mixes for Seniors

-If you are looking for a poodle mix that will mesh well with a less active or home-body lifestyle, then we have a few great suggestions for you.
+If you are looking for a well-known poodle mix that will mesh well with a less active or home-body lifestyle, then we have a few great suggestions for you.
 There are plenty of poodle mixes out there that would just love to curl up next to you and snooze the day away.

 Another perk is that they are relatively low shedding.
 Though they require weekly brushing, their grooming routines are minimal compared to other poodle mixes.
-Being a lazier breed, cavapoos are prone to weight gain, so it’s important to avoid overfeeding or over-treating them.
+Being a lazier mixed breed, cavapoos are prone to weight gain, so it’s important to avoid overfeeding or over-treating them.

-Best Poodle Mix for Apartments
+Best Poodles Mixes for Apartments

-This toy breed is one of the smallest on our list, capping out at below 10 lbs, but also one of the most loving.
-Maltipoos are a cross between a maltese and a poodle.
+This toy poodle breed combination is one of the smallest on our list, capping out at below 10 lbs, but also one of the most loving.
+Maltipoos are a cross between a Maltese and a poodle.

 Best Low Maintenance Poodle Mixes

-If you’re after a dog that won’t require hours of grooming or months and months of training, then poodle mixes aren’t always the best choice.
+If you’re after a dog that won’t require hours of grooming needs or months and months of training, then hypoallergenic poodle mixes aren’t always the best choice.
 Fortunately, there are a few doodles that are slightly less high maintenance.
 Here’s our favourite:

 This pint-sized poodle/dachshund mix is one of the more unpredictable poodle mixes.
-What we mean is that it’s hard to predict which parent characteristics the pups will inherit.
-This means that some doxiepoos inherit the shorter dachshund fur that is much easier to groom compared to regular poodle fur.
+What we mean is that it’s hard to predict which poodle parent characteristics the pups will inherit.
+This means that some doxiepoos inherit the shorter dachshund fur baby that is much easier to groom compared to regular poodle fur.

-They are a larger breed, so it’s important to set boundaries around young children, but most labradoodles will consider your kids as siblings.
+They are a larger breed, so it’s important to set boundaries around young children, but most Labradoodles will consider your kids as siblings.
 They will also take direction from the whole family allowing everyone to be involved in the training process.

 They will make friends with anybody!
 Literally anybody.
 So expect every walk to take a few extra minutes so your pooch can meet and greet everyone you pass.
-They are also really good with kids and will follow them around for the attention and the crumbs.
+They are also really good with kids and will follow them around for attention and the crumbs.